smp46/pingvin-share-x/docs/docs/setup/integrations.md

 ```

-2. Docker will wait for ClamAV to start before starting Pingvin Share.
-This may take a minute or two.
+2. Docker will wait for ClamAV to start before starting Pingvin Share X. This may take a minute or two.
 3. The Pingvin Share logs should now log "ClamAV is active"

 ### Stand-Alone

 1. Install ClamAV
-2. Specify the `CLAMAV_HOST` environment variable for the backend and restart the Pingvin Share backend.
+2. Specify the `CLAMAV_HOST` environment variable for the backend and restart the Pingvin Share X backend.